simphotonics/quote_buffer/README.md

 ## Usage

-`QuoteBuffer` adds the following methods for writing quoted strings to `StringBuffer`:
+`QuoteBuffer` extends `StringBuffer`.
+It adds the following methods for writing quoted strings to the buffer:
 - `writeQ(Object obj)`
     Converts an object to a quoted string.
 - `writelnQ(Object obj)`